-- 6A.2.1 Each Council is made up of ten voting members selected by the Executive Committee, except the Fair Play Council, which shall consists of seven members selected by the Executive Committee. - The selected members of the Councils elect their President at their first meeting, following the same procedure specified for the Commissions (cf. 6.2.2). - 6A.2.3 The Executive Committee will delegate one of its members to be responsible to monitor and coordinate the work of each of the Councils (cf. 5.5.4).
+- 6A.2.1 Each Council is made up of ten voting members selected by the Executive Committee. - The selected members of the Councils elect their President at their first meeting, following the same procedure specified for the Commissions (cf. 6.2.2). - 6A.2.3 The Executive Committee will delegate one of its members to be responsible to monitor and coordinate the work of each of the Councils (cf. 5.5.4).